Morenazi: Critics

 The Israeli newspaper Enlace Judío, in Spanish, made a report called Los morenazis: con la suástica por dentro, about neo-Nazism in Mexico, where the interviewer of Jewish origin describes the morenazis as totally ignoring the issue of racism in white supremacist neo-Nazi circles:

 I tried to visualize that chubby, doe-eyed, dark skinned man on Aryan Propaganda posters or marching in the imposing military parades of the Third Reich (...)
 I wondered if the guy was unaware of the fact that Mexican immigrants were among the favorite victims of neo-Nazis in the United States.

+Civil rights organizer Eric K. Ward has written about how white nationalists have advocated temporary alliances with "the Blacks, the Mexicans, the Orientals" against the "real enemy", which they believe to be the Zionist Occupation Government.